How to Calculate Full Truckload Freight Shipping Costs

 • A full truckload shipping rate is most often based on a per mile calculation, although shorter distances are more likely to trigger a flat rate.

-• Additional charges for FTL and LTL loads may come in the form of specific trailer requirements, fuel surcharges, detention fees, and others.
+• Additional charges for FTL may come in the form of specific trailer requirements, fuel surcharges, and detention fees.

-Find out which factors affect freight shipping calculations and how to calculate estimates based on freight service.
+Find out which factors affect FTL shipping costs and how to calculate estimates based on freight needs.

-The base calculation that carriers use to determine FTL works on a price-per-mile system or a flat rate.
-In both cases, businesses should expect to see a difference based on the trailering method.
+The base calculation that carriers use to determine FTL works on either a price-per-mile system or a flat rate.
+In both cases, businesses should expect to see a difference based on the trailering mode.
+The main ones are:

-Different trailers vary in terms of cost and rates fluctuate by region, demand, and capacity.
+Different trailers vary in terms of cost and rates by region, demand, and capacity.
 Before calculating estimates, it’s a good idea to check averages for your area.
-For a quick snapshot, I’ll provide the national spot rate averages for three of the most common types of trailer services.
+For a quick snapshot, I’ll provide the national spot rate averages for the three just mentioned.

-When a carrier provides you with a per-mile rate, multiply the miles of the route by the rate you’re given to get the base price.
+When a carrier provides you with a per-mile rate, multiply the miles of the route by the rate you’re given to get the base price for the entire trip.

 If a carrier provides you with a flat rate, and you want to make sure that it’s within the national average for your area, you just need to work the math a little backwards.
 Divide the total rate by the route mileage to get the per/mile freight rate.